Johnny Depp: Heard related litigations

 In 2018, Depp brought a libel lawsuit in the UK against News Group Newspapers (NGN), publishers of The Sun, over an April 2018 article titled "GONE POTTY How Can J K Rowling be "genuinely happy" casting wife beater Johnny Depp in the new Fantastic Beasts film?".
 The case had a highly publicized trial in July 2020, with both Depp and Heard testifying for several days.
-Depp's lawyer, David Sherborne, said that Heard had "blatantly lied" in her evidence while NGN's lawyer, Sasha Wass, said that "all the evidence in [the] case and all the supporting evidence of the incidents of violence" leave "no doubt that Mr. Depp regularly and systematically abused his wife".
+Depp's lawyer, David Sherborne, said that Heard had lied in her evidence, while NGN's lawyer Sasha Wass said that "all the evidence in [the] case and all the supporting evidence of the incidents of violence" leave "no doubt that Mr. Depp regularly and systematically abused his wife".

 In November 2020, the High Court of Justice ruled that 12 of the 14 incidents of physical violence alleged by NGN occurred and that in three of them, Depp had put Heard "in fear of her life".
 The court rejected Depp's claim of a hoax as well as his characterization of Heard as a "gold-digger".
-On the other hand, the court found that the characterization of Depp as a "wife beater" by The Sun was "substantially true".
+The court also found that the characterization of Depp as a "wife beater" by The Sun was "substantially true".
 Following the verdict, Depp resigned from the Fantastic Beasts franchise after being asked to do so by its production company, Warner Bros.

 Depp appealed the verdict, with his lawyers accusing Heard of not following through on a pledge to donate her divorce settlement to charity, contrary to her testimony.
 Depp's lawyers also asserted that Heard's donation testimony had significantly influenced the judge's view of Heard.
-In response, Heard's legal team stated that she had not yet finished paying her pledged donation due to the financial burden of the lawsuits against her by Depp and that Depp was using this to "divert attention from the UK Court's findings relating to allegations of Mr. Depp committing domestic abuse and violence".
-Depp's appeal to overturn the verdict was rejected by the England and Wales Court of Appeal in March 2021, with the Court concluding:
+Heard's legal team stated that she had not yet finished paying her pledged donation due to the financial burden of the lawsuits against her by Depp and that Depp was using this to "divert attention from the UK Court's findings relating to allegations of Mr. Depp committing domestic abuse and violence".
+Depp's appeal to overturn the verdict was rejected by the England and Wales Court of Appeal in March 2021.

-We do not accept that there is any ground for believing that the judge may have been influenced by any such general perception as [Depp's lawyer] relies on.
-In the first place, he does not refer to [Heard's] charitable donation at all in the context of his central findings.
-On the contrary, he only mentions it in a very particular context... and after he had already reached his conclusions in relation to the 14 incidents...
-It is clear from a reading of the judgment as a whole that the judge based his conclusions on each of the incidents on his extremely detailed review of the evidence specific to each incident. ...
-In an approach of that kind there was little need or room for the judge to give weight to any general assessment of Ms. Heard's credibility... we conclude that the appeal has no real prospect of success.